Introduction to the Institute

 Other learning opportunities – IEN faculty have been teaching since IEN’s inception in 1980, but recent years have seen an increase in teaching new courses that reflect cutting-edge topics and concerns in the field of planning.

-Student recruitment – approximately 25% of incoming graduate students describe the presence of IEN as the most compelling reason for selecting the University of Virginia.
+Student recruitment – 25% of incoming urban and environmental planning graduate students describe the opportunity to work with IEN as the most compelling reason for selecting the University of Virginia.

 Departmental visibility – IEN’s practice, teaching and writing contribute to the Department’s excellent national reputation within the planning profession.